electron/electronjs.org-old/data/blog/search.md

 If you encounter any issues with the new search tool, we want to hear about it!

-Like nearly everything in the Electron community, the new search is built mostly on open source software.
 The best way to submit your feedback is by filing an issue on GitHub in the appropriate repository:

-- [electron/electronjs.org](https://github.com/electron/electronjs.org) is Electron's website.
+- [electron/electronjs.org](https://github.com/electron/electronjs.org) is the Electron website.
 If you don't know where to file an issue, this your best bet.
 - [electron/algolia-indices](https://github.com/electron/algolia-indices) is where all the searchable Electron data is compiled.
-If you find an issue with the actual data, this would be the place to report it.
 - [electron/search-with-your-keyboard](https://github.com/electron/search-with-your-keyboard) makes the search interface navigable by keyboard.
-- [algolia/instantsearch.js](https://github.com/algolia/instantsearch.js) is the browser-side client for find-as-you-type search experiences.
+- [algolia/instantsearch.js](https://github.com/algolia/instantsearch.js) is the browser-side client that enables find-as-you-type search.
 - [algolia/algoliasearch-client-javascript](https://github.com/algolia/algoliasearch-client-javascript) is the Node.js client for uploading data to Algolia's servers.

 ## Thanks

-Special thanks to [Emily Jordan](https://github.com/echjordan) and [Vanessa Yuen](https://github.com/vanessayuenn) for building these new search capabilities, and to the team at Algolia for answering all our questions along the way. 🍹
+Special thanks to [Emily Jordan](https://github.com/echjordan) and [Vanessa Yuen](https://github.com/vanessayuenn) for building these new search capabilities, to [Libraries.io] for providing [SourceRank] scores, and to the team at Algolia for helping us get started. 🍹

 [Algolia]: https://algolia.com
 [`widnow`]: https://electron-website-pr-1248.herokuapp.com/?query=widnow